 Raw meat is not safe for pet mice.
-For starters, it contains E-coli and salmonella bacteria, which can cause severe health issues in your pet mouse, such as stomach irritation causing diarrhea, skin irritation, among others.
-So, when you boil the meat, you reduce the risk of causing any health problems to your pet.
+For starters, it can contain E-coli and salmonella bacteria, which can cause severe health issues in your pet mouse, such as diarrhea, skin irritation, among other issues.
+So, when you thoroughly cook the meat, you reduce the risk of causing any health problems to your pet.

 Raw meat also contains high amounts of fat, which may be too much for your furry little friend to digest.

 How to Prepare Meat for Your Pet Mice

 Boiling/cooking meat for your pet mouse is the best option since it gets rid of harmful bacteria and makes it more digestible.

 While preparing meat for your furry friend, don’t add a lot of salt because a high-salt diet affects the brains of mice and can lead to changes in their immune system.
 It is also recommended to cut the meat into small sizes to enable your pet to eat and digest it more easily.

 What Type of Meat Is Good for Pet Mice?

 Some of the meat suitable for your pet mouse include:

 Feeding your furry little friend bacon, sausages, salami, among other processed meat, is a big no-no. This is because they contain spices and seasonings that are very toxic to your pet.